 May 18, 2021: Today, Italian luxury fashion house Valentino announced that it will no longer feature animal furs in its collections, with the goal of being entirely fur-free by 2022, per Women’s Wear Daily.
-In this day and age, we can justly say the idealised notion that faux fur options can’t be chic or high fashion is passé.
+In this day and age, we can justly say the idealized notion that faux fur options can’t be chic or high fashion is passé.
 Just look to the wardrobes of celebrities like Dua Lipa, Kim Kardashian, and Miley Cyrus, who have committed to ditching animal fur altogether.

 Following the likes of its luxe counterparts, Valentino plans to look at sustainable and vegan fur options as alternatives to animal fur.
 “Maison de Couture for us means creativity, uniqueness, intimacy, and an inclusive mindset,” chief executive officer Jacopo Venturini told WWD.
 “The fur-free stance is perfectly in line with the values of our company.
 We are moving full steam ahead in the research for alternative materials in view of a greater attention to the environment for the upcoming collections.”